petersyong/petersyong/README.md

-- Hi, I’m Peter!
+- Hi, I’m Peter
 - Previously at Scripps Research, NIH, and University of Minnesota.
-- MD/PhD student entering 2023.
+- MD/PhD student at the University of Washington.
-- I’m interested in viral immunology and cancer immunotherapeutics.
+- Interested in developing cancer immunotherapeutics.
 - You can see my ORCID here: https://orcid.org/0000-0002-4899-3270